 Unlike lead or mercury, aluminum’s negative effects on our health are controversial.
 While it is not an established carcinogen, it is linked to Alzheimer’s.
 It may contribute to the body’s depletion of phosphorus, calcium, magnesium, and iron (source).

 In addition, we should take into consideration that aluminum is bioaccumulative, meaning that it accumulates in the body over time.
 Thus, I do not consider aluminum non-toxic cookware.

 Clay cookware is not safe cookware

 In my opinion, clay cookware is too problematic to be considered safe cookware.
 This includes unglazed clay cookware.

 Because clay is part of the earth’s crust, there may be harmful ingredients in it.
 Please take a look at an example of clay composition.
-Note the presence of lead, mercury, aluminum, and other toxic metals.
+Note the presence of lead, mercury, aluminum, and other toxic chemicals and metals.
 Because there is no glaze, there is no barrier between it and your food.
 In my experience, clay cookware is a porous material and, thus, whatever is in the clay may easily transfer into your food.
 It doesn’t sound like safe cookware to me.

 The only way to ensure that clay cookware does not contain toxic metals would be to test every batch of clay used.
-I believe that it is something prohibitively expensive to do, but if any manufacturers do this, please let me know!
-However, when I asked manufacturers if they did it, I didn’t get any satisfactory answers.
+This is likely prohibitively expensive to do, but if any manufacturers do this, please let me know!
+However, when I asked manufacturers if they did this, I didn’t get any satisfactory answers.

 Mariam’s Earthen test report on clay Cookware

-The examples of clay cookware are Mariam’s Earthen and Vitaclay brand names.
+Examples of clay cookware are Mariam’s Earthen and Vitaclay brand names.
 Recently, Mariam’s Earthen and Vitaclay have started posting test reports on their website.
-However, these reports are not very helpful, and do not give me any peace of mind so I could consider it non-toxic cookware.
+However, these reports are not very helpful and do not give me any peace of mind.
+I still cannot consider it non-toxic cookware.